 - Scoops Carey

 Some players are fast, some are quick (there’s a difference).
 Some outfielders have a great first step, and some have excellent instincts.
 Blair had all of that, and his arm was good too.
-Really a prototypical center fielder.
+A prototypical center fielder, and he played shallow.

 6. Mark Belanger